picotouch/DC-DIY-UPS/README.md

 #### Removal of the UVLO Function (Under-Voltage Lockout)

 This function prevents excessive battery discharge when running on battery.
-Since the same function is implemented in the ATtiny microcontroller (and is user-programmable), the module UVLO is not required.
+Since the same function is implemented in the ATtiny microcontroller (user-programmable), the module UVLO is not required.

 To use UVLO via the microcontroller, solder a 1-pin header (M) to the pin behind the IN connector and connect it to the corresponding header on the DIYUPS3 using a jumper wire (F-F).